LucasXu0/document/AppFlowy Editor Design Document 176138eeaa3e4fde9298db9c2363da00.md

 ##### EditorState and Apply

-EditorState is responsible for managing the state of the document.
-It holds the `Document`, and updates the document data through `apply` function.
+`EditorState` is responsible for managing the state of the document.
+It holds the `Document`, and updates the document data through the `apply` function.

 ```dart
 class EditorState {